Arctic Tern Facts

-Their migration patterns show a high degree of convolution, generating enormous distances traveled.
-As they relocate south for the summer, some individuals actually experience two of them each year.
+- Further, its migration patterns show a high degree of convolution, generating enormous distances traveled.
+As individuals relocate south for the summer, some actually experience two of them each year.

-The IUCN considers the Arctic Tern a species of Least Concern.
+- Finally, the IUCN considers the Arctic Tern a species of Least Concern.
 Estimates place the global population of this bird at more than 1 million individuals.

 Arctic Tern Physical Description

 The impressive Arctic Tern is a medium-sized seabird and has a body length averaging nearly 15 in (39 cm).
 A typical wingspan for this remarkable species measures roughly 30 in (75 cm).